Nathanllee1/PrinterCode/README.md

 ## Getting Started

-Install Raspbian and wire the printer according to [this](https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi/connect-and-configure-printer).
+Install Raspbian (I used raspian lite so there would be lower overhead and it would be more stable) and wire the printer according to [this](https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi/connect-and-configure-printer).
 I powered the printer with the GPIO pins as well.

 Run a test to see if the printer is working by punching in these commands into the terminal.